Skip to content

 An example integration can be found in examples/custom-integration.

-An example of a more complex filter generator where the filter is generated based on the response of an external API:
+An example of a more complex filter factory where the filter is generated based on the response of an external API:

 import dataclasses